 Palak Paneer Instant Pot Pressure Cooker Ingredients

-2- Then add in the spinach and pressure cook for just 2 minutes.
+2- Then add the spinach and pressure cook for 2 minutes.
 I prefer to release pressure after 5 minutes of the cooking being done.
 This helps to retain the beautiful color of the spinach.

 steps to make pressure cook spinach for palak paneer

 3 – I use an immersion blender to blend the ingredients.
-You can leave it coarse or blend smooth, based on your preference.
+You can leave it coarse or blend it smooth, based on your preference.

 If you don’t have an immersion blender, transfer to your countertop blender or food processor to blend.